 The University of Lincoln has recognised the high standard of phase one and two training received by Personnel Branch/Support (Army/RAF) and Logistics (RN) officers through formal accreditation of the first two levels of study of the undergraduate degree programme.
 In addition, through an agreement with the Defence College of Logistics, Personnel and Administration (DCLPA), the University of Lincoln has accredited elements of professional phase 2 training against two of the modules (marked*) in the modules tab.
 This allows RN ILOC, AGC Det Cdrs and RAF PBOFC students the option to enrol on the BSc (Hons) Human Resource Management degree.

-Within five years of completing phase one and two training students can complete a further 4 final-level modules (Study Skills for Distance Learning, HRM and the Management of Change, Developing HR Professional Practice and Independent Research Project) with the University of Lincoln to gain the award of BSc (Hons) Human Resource Management.
+Within five years of completing phase one and two training students can complete a further 4 final-level modules (Critical Enquiry Skills for Distance Learning, HRM and the Management of Change, Developing HR Professional Practice and Independent Research Project) with the University of Lincoln to gain the award of BSc (Hons) Human Resource Management.